Logo

 Virtual Tour

-We're working on a virtual tour which will help you visualise our Nurse Maude Simulation & Assessment Centre (NMSAC).
-This will be published here soon.
+This virtual tour is intended to help you visualise our Nurse Maude Simulation & Assessment Centre (NMSAC).

 Nursing in Aotearoa New Zealand - the registration process